oAmirrezao/Digital_System_Design/README.md

 ## Results
-After successfully running the calculator, we will encounter the following page:
+After successfully running the parking module, we will encounter the following page:
 ![photo_2024-06-07 19 41 24](https://github.com/Sharif-University-ESRLab/spring2024-uefi-calculator/assets/79264802/6c32d45f-e3e1-419c-96f6-4d13a738ea18)

 Now we will run some calculations to make sure that our application works fine: